TeamOpenSmartGlasses/OpenSourceSmartGlasses/electronics_and_firmware/esp32_firmware_v0p3/ossg_firmware_mcu/README.md

 ```
 Component config -> ESP32 Specific -> SPIRAM/PSRAM Enable/Disable
 b) Comment/uncomment PSRAM lines from platformio.ini depending on your ESP32 hardware

+# Gotchas

+If build goes well and then at the very end you get undefined reference to a task function that doesn't take arguments, make sure you have it take the `void *args` argument.